To our catalog of available CDs

 To read many of the larger files on our CD-ROMS......

 you're going to need a program that can read files in PDF format.
 Between the Lakes Group is pleased to provide a program that does that -- free -- on each CD-ROM we ship in case you do not already have one.
 Please note that increasingly other programs have the capability of reading PDF files, so you may already have a program installed on your PC with this capability.
-If you already have the capability, we do not advise adding this program.
+If you already have the capability, we advise you to stick with what works for you.

 If you know you already have the capability of reading PDF files, but you're having difficulties with PDF files on our CD-ROMs, Other PDF-related issues to skip ahead to other issues you may encounter.